mattheworiordan/ably-cli/README.md

 - `channel_presence` - Current presence members on a specific Ably channel

 # Terminal Server
-## Contributing

 This repository includes a terminal server that provides a bash environment over WebSockets for the web based CLI.
 See [Server-Setup.md](./docs/Server-Setup.md) for more info on how it works and how to deploy it.

 # Contributing

-Please see the documentation in `.cursor/rules/Workflow.mdc` for details on how to contribute to this project, including our mandatory development workflow, testing requirements, and code quality standards.
+Please see the documentation in [`.cursor/rules/Workflow.mdc`](.cursor/rules/Workflow.mdc) for details on how to contribute to this project, including our mandatory development workflow, testing requirements, and code quality standards.